 Welcome to the Homosassa River Alliance

-The Homosassa River Alliance meetings are held on the 2nd Thursday of the month at 7:00pm at the Homosassa Civic Club, except during for the months of July and August, there are no meetings.
+The Homosassa River Alliance meetings are held on the 2nd Thursday of the month at 7:00pm at the Homosassa Civic Club.
+Our April meeting is our annual picnic.
+Click on the "Meetings and Picnic" icon for more information.Please see an important letter from our President on the Newsletter page.